ZENZO-Ecosystem/ZENZO-Core-Archive/doc/build-unix.md

 Berkeley DB
 -----------
 It is recommended to use Berkeley DB 4.8.
-If you have to build it yourself:
+To compile it automatically, use:

 ```bash
 ./contrib/install_db4.sh `pwd`